-Mr. Chairman, within a month after last year's hearing you convened a meeting with the Directors of the U.S. Marshals Service, Federal Protective Service, and the Administrative Office of the U.S. Courts to learn more about this issue.
-As a result of your personal interest and commitment to improve court security, the Senate version of the fiscal year 2008 Financial Services and General Government appropriations bill (H.R.
-2829) included the provision approving a pilot project permitting the USMS to assume responsibility from FPS for perimeter security at several designated courthouses.
-And, as I just mentioned, the provision was included in the final conference agreement on the fiscal year 2008 omnibus appropriations bill thus allowing the Judiciary and the USMS to begin implementation of the pilot.
+This Subcommittee responded to the Judiciary's concerns.
+As I just mentioned, the fiscal year 2008 omnibus appropriations bill includes a provision approving a pilot project permitting the USMS to assume responsibility from FPS for perimeter security at several designated courthouses.
 Specifically, the pilot project involves the USMS monitoring the exterior of the courthouses with court security officers and assuming control of FPS monitoring equipment.
-The USMS, working with the
+The USMS, working with the Administrative Office of the U.S. Courts, selected seven courthouses for the pilot.
+I would note that one of the sites is the Daniel Patrick Moynihan U.S. Courthouse in Manhattan.
+The other six sites are: the Everett McKinley Dirksen U.S. Courthouse, Chicago, Illinois; the Theodore Levin U.S. Courthouse, Detroit, Michigan; the Sandra Day O'Connor U.S. Courthouse, Phoenix, Arizona; the Evo A. DeConcini U.S.

-Administrative Office of the U.S. Courts, selected seven courthouses for the pilot.
-I would note that the Everett McKinley Dirksen U.S. Courthouse in Chicago will be the first pilot site to move forward.
-The other six sites are: the Theodore Levin U.S. Courthouse, Detroit, Michigan; the Sandra Day O'Connor U.S. Courthouse, Phoenix, Arizona; the Evo A. DeConcini U.S. Courthouse, Tucson, Arizona; the Russell B. Long Federal Building/U.S. Courthouse, Baton Rouge, Louisiana; the Old Federal Building and Courthouse, Baton Rouge, Louisiana; and the Daniel Patrick Moynihan U.S. Courthouse, New York, New York.
+Courthouse, Tucson, Arizona; the Russell B. Long Federal Building/U.S. Courthouse, Baton Rouge, Louisiana; and the Old Federal Building and Courthouse, Baton Rouge, Louisiana.